My name is Alexander Cheves. My nickname is Beastly. I write about sex.

 You’ve read my blog, so you know I won’t use moralizing language or condemn you for needing anonymous sex.
 I need it too.
-But I will condemn keeping this from your partner.
+But I will condemn the act of keeping this from your partner.
 Lying to him a) breaks the trust required to maintain a healthy relationship, in most cases irreparably, and b) withholds from him the information he needs to make decisions for his emotional and sexual health.

 He will someday.
-As someone who has cheated for most of my love life, I promise: the truth always comes out.
+As someone who has cheated for most of my love life, I promise this: the truth always comes out.
 Some STI will pass from one of your trysts to him, or someone you meet in a park will later see you two in a bar and blab.
 He might just get suspicious and follow you on one of your walks.
 There are many ways a partner can find out.
 Be the boyfriend that tells the truth before that happens.
 A confession is always better than being caught in a lie.

 You are like me: you can’t do monogamy.
 That’s fine.
 The best relationship for you is probably an open or mostly-open one, a non-monogamous relationship in which you can regularly enjoy anonymous sex with your partner’s awareness and consent.
 Such a relationship is very possible — I’ve been in one for three years — but you probably won’t get that relationship with this guy.
 And here’s the unfortunate truth: he might have been comfortable with this kind of setup if you had told the truth in the beginning or confessed the first time one of these anonymous hookups happened.